turingschool/checks-for-understanding/module-2/backend/week_five.md

 2. Where is cart information/temporary information usually stored?

-3. What might be some reasons not to store cart in our database?
+3. What might be some reasons not to store a cart in our database?
 Are there any reasons why we would want to persist that information?

 4. What is the purpose of the asset pipeline?